M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Configuration/index.md

 private Configuration config = new Configuration();
 ```

-<p class="note">Saving configuration to Named Value Storage allows an administrator to alter the configuration of your application without recompiling the code.
-A restart of the vault is required to re-load the configuration from Named Value Storage.</p>
+Saving configuration to Named Value Storage allows an administrator to alter the configuration of your application without recompiling the code.
+A restart of the vault is required to re-load the configuration from Named Value Storage.
+{:.note}